YushiOMOTE/redis-lua/README.md

 ```

 ### Argument substitution

+Supports the two ways to pass values from Rust to scripts.

 * `@x` to capture a Rust variable (by move).
 * `$x` to substitute a value later.